koshamo/Fastmail/README.md

 Fastmail is a Java Email Client, that uses
 JavaMail ( https://java.net/projects/javamail/pages/Home )
 for email connection to server.
-JavaMail needs Java Activation Framework, jaf-1.1.1, so you most probably need to install that, too.
+The GUI is build using JavaFX.

 I wrote this peace of software as I had been in need of a new Email client for my new Laptop.
-The available Email clients didn't fit my needs so I decided to write on to suit my needs.
+The available Email clients didn't fit my needs so I decided to write one to suit my needs.

 I am developing on FreeBSD using OpenJDK.
 So please provide me with feedback for other platforms and compilers.

+Version 0.0.5 (HEAD)

-Version 0.0.4 (HEAD)
+Version 0.0.4
 * context menu for mails with functionality, to reply, delete and move messages
 * externalized strings, preparation for internationalization
 * i18n Packages for en_US and de_DE added